Uninett/Argus/docs/writing-glueservices.rst

 Closing incidents that have been resolved
 -----------------------------------------

-Once your source system reports an incident as resolved, your glue service needs to close the corresponding Argus incident.
-But, how do you keep track of which Argus incident maps to the resolved problem?
+Once the source system reports an incident as resolved, the glue service needs to close the corresponding Argus incident.
+But, how can it keep track of which Argus incident maps to the resolved problem?

-There are various approaches for this, but the simplest scenario is when your source system already keeps track of its own state.
+There are various approaches to this, but the simplest scenario is when the source system already keeps track of its own state.

 When the source system already tracks state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this scenario, you source system should already have some identifier for the
+In this scenario, the source system should already have some identifier for the
 resolved state, and you should already have posted this value in the
 ``source_incident_id`` when you first created the Argus incident.